Trackunit/developer-hub/api-docs/data-model.md

 ### Impact

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Impact (g-force) - could be calculated as the vector length of the three axis accelerometer values (always a positive number), but might come from other sources.
 Unit of measurement: _g-force_.

 ### AftertreatmentDieselParticulateFilterTimeToNextActiveRegeneration

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Time until the next active regeneration of the machine's diesel particulate filter.
 Unit of measurement: _seconds_,

 ### AftertreatmentSCRTimeSinceLastCleaningEvent

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 The time since the last cleaning of the machine's Selective Catalytic Reduction unit (SCR).
 Unit of measurement: _seconds_.

 ### EngineFuelFilterDifferentialPressure

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Pressure drop across the fuel filter, which affects the pressure with which fuel is being delivered to the engine.
 Unit of measurement: _kilopascal_.

 ### EngineOilFilterDifferentialPressure

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Pressure drop across the oil filter.
 Unit of measurement: _kilopascal_.

 ### AcAverageFrequency

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Average of the individual phase frequencies.
 This is an average of actual values and not an average over time.
 Unit of measurement: _hertz_.

 ### StabilizersDeployed

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Whether stabilizing equipment of the machine is deployed or not, examples could be all outrigger legs is lowered to the point where they stabilize/levels the machine, or a pothole protection system is in place.
 Unit of measurement: _boolean_.

 ### PlatformStowed

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Whether the platform or implement of the machine is stowed, for example, an articulated boom lift has both booms lowered and detracted.
 This is often seen as a safety feature, since some machines are only allowed to drive or transported when the platform is in a stowed position.
 Other machines has a "high speed" drive which is only enabled when the platform is stowed.